rahil627/rathewolf/README.md

 it also contains a list of my digital works: my "portfolio". though, theere's a problem with this, as it doesn't contain all of the work i've done outside of this screen, which is, 90% of my works. [todo:] Perhaps a bio / history is needed.

 digital projects 'n ideas including digital communities will be born here, on a sub-domain.
 If it grows, gets it's own name, it's own identity, it can be moved later.
-I reserved [willowolf.com](https://www.willowolf.com) and [wolfoftheway.com」(https://www.wolfoftheway.com）as potential places for older projects to move to and continue to live on.
+I reserved [willowolf.com](https://www.willowolf.com) and [wolfoftheway.com](https://www.wolfoftheway.com) as potential places for older projects to move to and continue to live on.
 - - -

 ### implementation